 NYPD Surveillance of Black Lives Matter Protests

 As first reported in The Appeal, then in Metro NY, Wall Street Journal, New York Post, CNN, BBC Radio, and other media, M.J.
 Williams Law obtained copies of nearly 700 emails sent by the New York City Police Department via a client's Freedom of Information Law ("FOIL") request.
-The records expose a large-scale NYPD operation to surveil Black Lives Matter protests in New York City.
+The records expose a large-scale NYPD operation to surveil Black Lives Matter protesters in New York City.

 The emails date from late November 2014 to January 2015, when there were protests nearly daily in New York City in response to the decisions not to indict the police officers who killed Michael Brown, Jr. and Eric Garner.
 The release of these emails resulted from two appeals by M.J.
 Williams Law after NYPD initially refused the FOIL request.
 The request itself was a follow-up to the disclosure of 75 similar communications, won in March 2017 and July 2018, in a hard-fought FOIL case against NYPD, also handled by M.J.
 Williams Law, that was itself the subject significant media attention about NYPD’s use of undercover officers to surveil these protests.